26 Things to Do Before Sleep to Lose Weight

-No, you can’t lovemake your way to being lean.
-But you can absolutely sleep your way to staying slender.
-In fact, no matter how many pounds you press, how many miles you log, how much kohlrabi you crunch, it won't get you anywhere near your weight loss goals unless you're also getting enough quality sleep.
+It's true!
+You can absolutely sleep your way to a slimmer you.
+In fact, no matter how many pounds you press, how many miles you log, how much kale you crunch, it won't get you as close to your weight loss goals as you'd expect unless you're also getting enough quality sleep.

 Completely avoiding food before bedtime can actually be bad for your weight loss goals.
 First, going to bed with a rumbling tummy makes falling asleep difficult.
 Second, people who wake up feeling hungry are far more likely to pig out on a big breakfast.
 Have a little cottage cheese before bed.
-Not only is it rich in casein protein, it also contains the amino acid tryptophan.
+Not only is it rich in digestion-slowing casein protein, but it also contains the sleep-promoting amino acid tryptophan.

-By doing the same thing every night, for at least an hour before bedtime you're actually programming sleep triggers.
-These triggers could include writing in your sleep diary, having a cottage cheese snack or indeed any other items from this list.
+By doing the same thing every night, for at least an hour before bedtime, you're actually programming sleep triggers.
+These triggers could include writing in your sleep diary, having a cottage cheese snack, or indeed any other items from this list.
 Over time, your brain will begin to associate those things with bedtime and fast track you into fat-burning slumber.

 Nighttime fasting—a.k.a. closing the kitchen early—may help you lose more weight, even if you eat more food throughout the day, according to a study in the journal Cell Metabolism.
 Researchers put groups of mice on a high-fat, high-calorie diet for 100 days.
 Half of them were allowed to nibble throughout the night and day on a healthy, controlled diet, while the others only had access to food for eight hours, but could eat whatever they wanted.
 The result of the 16-hour food ban?
 The fasting mice stayed lean, while the mice who noshed 'round the clock became obese—even though both groups consumed the same amount of calories!

 Pre-sleep resistance training can really help to optimize the weight you loss during sleep.
 According to a journal published in the International Journal of Sport Nutrition, subjects who performed resistance exercises enjoyed a higher resting metabolic rate for an average of 16 hours following their workout.
 If you usually work out first thing in the morning, your sleepytime weight loss won't be impacted by that spike in metabolism.
 Go big, go home, then get into bed.

 Having a protein shake before hitting the sack may boost your metabolism, according to one Florida State University study.
 Researchers found that men who consumed good snacks in the evening that included 30 grams of either whey or casein protein had a higher resting metabolic rate the next morning than when eating nothing.
 Protein is more thermogenic than carbs or fat, meaning your body burns more calories digesting it.

 Maybe the rigamarole of getting dressed and going to the gym after dark isn't for you, and that's understandable.
 But that doesn't mean you can't use your body weight for a quick workout before bed.
 According to Combat the Fat author Jeff Anderson, bodyweight exercises target muscle in a unique way due to the effect of fighting gravity.
 Examples of these exercises include push-ups, pull-ups, dips and bodyweight squats.

 Thoughts of a busy day whizzing around your head won't help you get in the right condition for a relaxing 8-hour sleep shift.
 Try writing down everything you need to do the next day.
-It can make you life seem more manageable.
+It can make your life seem more manageable.

 Examples of cardio include walking around the neighborhood, walking or running up and down the stairs, jogging and/or riding an exercise bike.
 Adding activities like these to your pre-bed routine can help you to burn belly fat.
 Bonus points if you can do a little resistance training immediately before your late cardio session.
 Studies show that cardio is more effective if you do it immediately after weightlifting or bodyweight exercises.